FDA authorizes COVID-19 vaccines for kids under 5 years old

 A panel of the CDC's own advisers, the Advisory Committee on Immunization Practices, is scheduled to vote on Saturday.
 Once the CDC director formally greenlights vaccinations following the meeting, federal officials have said they expect many kids can start getting shots as soon as Tuesday, June 21.

-Federal officials say most jurisdictions — except for Florida — have pre-ordered doses out of the 10 million total shots that were made available; 2.5 million orders were received for Pfizer's shots and 1.3 million for Moderna's.
+Federal officials said providers in most jurisdictions — except for Florida — had pre-ordered doses out of the 10 million total shots that were made available; 2.5 million orders were received for Pfizer's shots and 1.3 million for Moderna's.

+In Florida, the state's health department says they are accepting orders of shipments for the coming weeks.

-Providers in the initial wave have ordered only one of the brands in some jurisdictions, though the Biden administration hopes that will even out as supply climbs around the country over future rounds of shipments.
+In the initial wave, providers in some states had pre-ordered only one of the brands, though the Biden administration hopes that will even out as supply climbs around the country over future rounds of shipments.

 The FDA also moved Friday to authorize Moderna's vaccine for children 6 through 17 years old, after the company's request to vaccinate these children had been stalled for months over concerns it might pose a larger risk of heart inflammation side effects in adolescents.